ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 [![GitHub Last Commit](https://img.shields.io/github/last-commit/ballerina-platform/module-ballerinax-googleapis.drive.svg)](https://github.com/ballerina-platform/module-ballerinax-googleapis.drive/commits/master)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The Google drive listener allows you to listen for file and folders events in the Google drive.
+The Google drive listener allows you to listen for file and folders events in Google drive.
-Listner can be used to track changes on the whole drive or specified folders.
+The listener can be used to track changes on the whole drive or specified folders.

 <!-- TOC -->